History of Malik Beasley in Timeline

 Others born on this day/year

-March 21, 2016: Declared for NBA Draft
+March 21, 2016: Declared for NBA draft

-August 9, 2016: Signed Rookie Contract with Nuggets
+August 9, 2016: Signed with Denver Nuggets

 On August 9, 2016, Malik Beasley signed his rookie scale contract with the Denver Nuggets.

-November 10, 2016: Breakthrough Game
+November 10, 2016: Breakthrough game against Golden State Warriors

 On November 10, 2016, Malik Beasley had a breakthrough game, scoring 12 points in 15 minutes off the bench in a 125–101 loss to the Golden State Warriors.

-2016: Drafted by Denver Nuggets
+2016: Drafted by the Denver Nuggets

 In 2016, Malik Beasley was drafted by the Denver Nuggets with the 19th overall pick.